valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

     }
 ```

-In DetailPresenter we first update the Input:
+We still are not able to build though.
+This is because we updated both the controller and the presenter, but forgot to update the protocols they use to communicate with each other.
+In DetailPresenter we can now go ahead and update the two protocols.

+First the Input.

 ```
 protocol DetailPresenterInput: class {